-University of Copenhagen and UEA PhD Studentship on religion in Africa
+University of Copenhagen and UEA PhD Studentship on resources and politics

-The Centre of African Studies at the University of Copenhagen and the School of International Development at the University of East Anglia are pleased to offer a 3-year PhD Postgraduate Research Studentship researching the relationship between religion and social change in Africa, starting in April 2019.
-The award is available for Home/EU applicants.
+The Department of Food and Resource Economics at the University of Copenhagen and the School of International Development at the University of East Anglia advertise one 3-year PhD scholarships/Postgraduate Research Studentships in the field of resources and politics, focusing on the relationship between them.

-This co-financed award offers a combination of UEA studentship and PhD stipend at the University of Copenhagen.
-UEA Studentships cover tuition fees, a tax-free maintenance grant (currently £14,777 per year), and a research training support grant (£750 per year).
+Funding notes: This co-financed award offers a combination of UEA studentship and PhD stipend at the University of Copenhagen.
+UEA Studentships cover tuition fees, a tax-free maintenance grant (currently £15,009 per year), and a research training support grant (£750 per year).
 The PhD stipend at the University of Copenhagen offers a 12-month's taxable salary (~322,642 DKK).